rajat19/cracking-interview/README.md

 ## 🔧 Configuration

-The application uses Firebase for progress tracking and Supabase for authentication.
-To set up these services:
+The application uses Firebase for authentication and progress tracking.
+To set up:

 1. Create a Firebase project and add your configuration to `src/integrations/firebase/client.ts`
-2. Create a Supabase project and add your configuration to `src/integrations/supabase/client.ts`

 ## 📝 Contributing